-In the UK, a banding has been introduced, which awards different co-firing configurations with varying rates of certificates.
-Whereas 1.5 Renewables Obligation Certificates (ROCs) are given for each MWh of electricity generated in dedicated biomass units, the ROC rate (ROC per MWh{elec}) is lower than one when co-firing is involved.
-The rate ranges from 0.3 to 0.9, depending on the percentage of biomass under co-firing (Table 2).
+^e: Value with 0.5 certificates per MWh{elec} (the applied rate of certificates depends on the percentage of biomass in the coal plant).
+In the UK, banding has been introduced awarding different co-firing configurations at various rates of certificates.
+Whereas 1.5 Renewables Obligation Certificates (ROCs) are given for each MWh of electricity generated in dedicated biomass units, the ROC rate (ROC per MWh{elec}) is less than one when co-firing is involved.
+The rate ranges from 0.3 to 0.9 depending on the percentage of biomass co-fired (Table 2).